INDUSTRIAL | RESEARCH | TEACHING | MEDICAL

-Alongside the public approach, there exists a means of obtaining goods and services which gives privately-run organisations the flexibility to meet their internal and external needs.
-Compared to public organisations, these companies exist largely to make a profit, and though there are similarities in their respective processes, the differences are noticeable and distinct.
+As well as the public approach, there’s also a means of obtaining goods and services which provides privately-run organisations with the flexibility to meet their internal and external needs.
+Such companies exist largely to make a profit, and though there are similarities between the respective processes of public and private businesses, there are differences which remain distinct.

-We’ve already touched on the process of public procurement itself, including tips and advice, and the potential impact of Brexit.
-But how exactly does the approach vary in the public and private sectors?
+We’ve already touched on the process of public procurement itself but how exactly does the approach vary in the private sectors?

 Many of the differences between public and private procurement lie in the differing methods of funding.
 For one, private companies can easily transfer money from one department to another if business conditions end up changing, a flexibility that’s not afforded by government budgets.
 In the event that prices increase, or another supplier reduces prices, public organisations face a much longer process to change their budgets.

 HOW DO REGULATIONS AND LEGISLATION DIFFER?

 For the vast majority of the world, public procurement is defined and constrained by some form of legislation, whether at the local, regional, national or international level, or a combination of these.

 Additionally, wider regulations enforced by bodies such as The World Trade Organisation can come into play too, further tightening the restrictions on executing public procurement.
 While the private sector is still subject to some degree of constraint, particularly in regard to laws on equality and bribery, broadly speaking there tends to be much more freedom from legislation in comparison.

 FINDING SUPPLIERS IN THE PUBLIC SPHERE